TBC Guide for Shaman Tank Spec “Warden”

 In case of 3-4 mobs use LB into skull, chain lightning to further targets, FS and SS to others.

-Try to mindfully use your mana to not get out of mana way too often.
+Try to mindfully use your mana to avoid going low too often.

 To successfully gather groups I recommend to do it yourself.
 If you will be successfully tanking dungeons for some time, it’s possible to gather tanking reputation on your server and get invited more frequently.